If you are the admin of a Friendica node, you have access to the Admin Panel where you can configure your Friendica node.

 If you enable the

-Allow Users to set remote_self users can select Atom feeds from their contact list being their remote self in the contact settings.
+Allow Users to set remote_self users can select Atom feeds from their contact list being their remote self in the advanced contact settings.

 Which means that postings by the remote self are automatically reposted by Friendica in their names.